shubhsk88/a11y-presentation-devcon/slides.md

 transition: slide-up
 ---

-# How do user interact with web
+# How do user interact with web?

 <v-clicks>
 <div class="hover-item" >Hover</div>